AStarfall/unity-sparse-peripheral-display/README.md

 ## Usage

+### Using the Unity Project

 To integrate the sparse peripheral display concept into your Unity VR project, follow these steps:

 1. Import the necessary assets from the **Unity Sparse Peripheral Display** project.
+2. In your existing project click on **Edit** > **Project Settings...** > **Player** > **Other Settings**
+3. Change **Api Compatibility Level** to **.NET Framework**
-2. Study the demo scene to understand LED positioning and control.
+4. Study the demo scene to understand LED positioning and control.
+5. Attach the LightProbeKnot to the head of your player
-3. Customize LED configurations to match your VR headset and desired FoV expansion.
+6. Customize LED configurations to match your VR headset and desired FoV expansion.

 ### Using the Custom Unity Package

-To make the integration of the **Unity Sparse Peripheral Display** assets even simpler, we have provided a custom Unity package that bundles all the required assets.
+To make the integration of the **Unity Sparse Peripheral Display** assets in your existing Unity VR project, we have provided a custom Unity package that bundles all the required assets.

 To use this package, follow these steps: